PavelBartenev/GoBoardRecognition/README.md

 This project was developed for Introduction to CV course at Skoltech.

+Below you can see the examples of board and cells detection and also the metrics of board state estimation.

 <p float="left">
   <img src="https://github.com/PavelBartenev/GoBoardRecognition/blob/main/images/go_detected.png" width="48%" />
   <img src="https://github.com/PavelBartenev/GoBoardRecognition/blob/main/images/cells_detected.png" width="48%" />